Why 2019 was an important year for Microsoft Azure certifications

 You may have heard about some changes in Microsoft Azure recently.
 At their September 2018 Ignite conference Microsoft released detailed information about important changes they’re making to the Azure curriculum.
 Whether you’re already using Microsoft Azure, have existing qualifications or are considering training yourself or your team members up, you’ll want to know how the changes will affect you and your business.
-Here’s an overview of what’s changing, how to adapt and embrace these changes, and why Azure could be the best option for your IT infrastructure in 2019 and beyond.
+Here’s an overview of what changed, how to adapt and embrace these changes, and why Azure could be the best option for your IT infrastructure in 2020 and beyond.

 Cloud computing is fast becoming the most popular and sensible choice for business infrastructure.
 Hosting your own IT system is no longer the best solution.
 As well as the cost of buying and upgrading hardware, you also need to pay administrators to maintain and update the hardware.
 This makes no sense now you can simply pay a cloud provider to host your services in their data centres for a monthly fee.
 As well as being cost-effective, cloud computing is reliable, easy to scale up or down, and offers the highest levels of security.